-Allowing Multiple Selections in a Dropdown list (with repetition)
+Allowing Multiple Selections in a Dropdown list (without Repetition)

-For this tutorial, I will use the following dataset of items and will create the drop-down in cell C1
+For this tutorial, I will use the following dataset of items and will create the drop-down in cell C1.
+Note that this differs from a dependent drop down list.
+Here, we focus on allowing the user to choose multiple items.
+A dependent drop down list changes what’s shown based on a user’s choice.

 To create a drop-down list that allows multiple selections, you need to do two things: